 Gerry Punt received his B.F.A. from Sioux Falls College.
 He has been an artist-in-residence at Augustana University, an instructor of ceramics and sculpture at Northwestern College, and is currently an assistant professor of art at Augustana University.
 He has presented workshops and numerous exhibitions most recently including: USD Claywork Ceramics Invitational; Joint show with Julie Punt and Marianne Larsen at Eide/Dalrymple Gallery, Augustana University; Willard Gallery, Kansas State University; Joint show with Julie Punt and Marianne Larsen at Koch, Hazard, Baltzer Architecture Firm; Faculty Art Exhibit, Eide/Dalrymple Gallery, Augustana University.
 Gerry has also won many awards including: Center for Western Studies "Artist of the Plains" People's Choice Award, Sioux Falls, S.D.; one of South Dakota Selects, at the Governor's Award Night, Pierre, S.D., and many others.

-Anna Reich, assistant professor of art photography and art education, earned her M.F.A from the Milton Avery School of Art at Bard College.
-She received a Fulbright Research Grant in 2013-2014, and has worked as a visiting artist and lecturer at both the Vilnius Art Academy in Lithuania and the Art Academy of Latvia.
+Anna Reich is Assistant Professor of Art in photography and art education.
+She earned her M.F.A from the Milton Avery School of Art at Bard College.
+Her photographic work investigates memory andidentity and has been exhibited throughout the Un.S. as well as in Australia, Iceland, Lithuania and Russia.
+She has received numerou grants including a travel grant from the Foundation for Contemporary Art (2013), a Fulbright Research Fellowship (2013-14), and an Artist as Activist Research Grant from the Robert Rauscenberg Foundation (2015).
+Reich has worked as a visiting artist and lecturer at both the Vilnius Art Academy in Lithuania and the Art Academy of Latvia.